 Curiosity: Those people who just “get” things straight away may not need to be curious because their body diligently executes an instructed action without much thought process.
-But someone who struggles, who has a high curiosity factor, will go above and beyond to understand the process required to achieve the skill or ability.
-Curiosity gives an advantage of tackling more difficult skills in the long-term because we become more used to deconstructing and reconstructing in our thought process.
+But someone who struggles and has a high curiosity factor, will go above and beyond to understand the process required to achieve the skill or ability.
+Curiosity gives us the advantage of tackling more difficult skills in the long term because we become more used to deconstructing and reconstructing our thought processes.

 While some physiological aspects can be changed (like muscle mass and reaction speed), others sadly cannot (such as genetics).
 Understanding the difference can help push the boundaries to reach our maximum potential (i.e., our athletic “top line”).
 We need to consider:

-Body Composition: What makes up our individual body: including fat percentage, lean muscle mass, fast-twitch and slow-twitch muscle fibre activation, bone density, VO2Max, etc. Body composition, even though will be pre-determined by genetics, will be altered through training, nutrition and our internal and external environments.
+Body Composition: What makes up our individual body: including fat percentage, lean muscle mass, fast-twitch and slow-twitch muscle fibre activation, bone density, VO2Max, etc. Body composition, even though it is pre-determined by genetics, can be altered through training, nutrition and our internal and external environments.

 Genetics: Our innate ability to react, be flexible, be strong, be fast, utilise oxygen, endure, sustain possible injury and any other physical factor without training.
 Without training, this is our “bottom line”.
-If we start to train as a professional, full-time athlete in any sport, we can all reach our’ top line’ (i.e. our absolute maximum human potential, as defined by our genetics).
+If we start to train as professional, full-time athletes in any sport, we can all reach our’ top line’ (i.e., our absolute maximum human potential, as defined by our genetics).
 Genetics (i.e., the top line and bottom line) cannot be altered.

-Physical Trainability: The margin between our’ bottom line’ and our’ top line’ (maximum human performance) of genetic capability.
-We cannot alter our bottom and top-line because our genetics defines this; therefore, our “Physical Trainability” potential is also pre-determined.
+Physical Trainability: The margin between our 'bottom line’ and our 'top line’ (maximum human performance) of genetic capability.
+We cannot alter our bottom and top lines because our genetics defines this; therefore, our “Physical Trainability” potential is also pre-determined.
 However, our ability to stretch our range of physical trainability can be influenced by our training and our environments.
-It is HOW FAR we can progress to reach towards our top line, reaching our maximum bio-potential.
+It is HOW FAR we can progress to reach our top line, reaching our maximum bio-potential.

 You may have come across the “10,000 hours to master a skill” theory presented by Simon & Chase (1973).
 It is essential, however, to understand that even though time is crucial, it’s not the sole contributor to success.

-The term “muscle memory” is technically incorrect, and used loosely.
-We do not store memory in muscles themselves (unlike involuntary contractions like the heartbeat), but rather it is a procedural memory stored within the nervous system and sequences of movement patterns that become embedded within it.
+The term “muscle memory” is technically incorrect, and it is used loosely.
+We do not store memory in muscles themselves (unlike involuntary contractions like the heartbeat).
+Procedural memory stored within the nervous system and sequences of movement patterns that become embedded within it.
 Your body’s ability to properly recruit muscles and communicate with your brain is called Neuromuscular Efficiency.
 This long-term memory is responsible for letting us know how to perform specific actions without thinking about them while doing them, like tying your shoelaces or walking.